-The SuperServer 1026T-6RFT+/1026T-6RF+ has a 700 watt redundant power supply consisting of two power modules.
+The SuperServer 2026T-6RFT+/6RF+ has a 920 watt redundant power supply consisting of two power modules.
 Each power supply module has an auto-switching capability, which enables it to automatically sense and operate at a 100V - 240V input voltage.
+An amber light will be illuminated on the power supply when the power is off.
+An illuminated green light indicates that the power supply is operating.